Gout: Prognosis

 Without treatment, an acute attack of gout usually resolves in five to seven days; however, 60% of people have a second attack within one year.
 Those with gout are at increased risk of hypertension, diabetes mellitus, metabolic syndrome, and kidney and cardiovascular disease and thus are at increased risk of death.
 It is unclear whether medications that lower urate affect cardiovascular disease risks.
 This may be partly due to its association with insulin resistance and obesity, but some of the increased risk appears to be independent.

 Without treatment, episodes of acute gout may develop into chronic gout with destruction of joint surfaces, joint deformity, and painless tophi.
 These tophi occur in 30% of those who are untreated for five years, often in the helix of the ear, over the olecranon processes, or on the Achilles tendons.
 With aggressive treatment, they may dissolve.
-Kidney stones also frequently complicate gout, affecting between 10 and 40% of people, and occur due to low urine pH promoting the precipitation of uric acid.
+Kidney stones also frequently complicate gout, affecting between 10 and 40% of people, and occur due to low urine pH, promoting the precipitation of uric acid.
 Other forms of chronic kidney dysfunction may occur.

 Epidemiology

 Gout affects around 1–2% of people in the Western world at some point in their lifetimes and is becoming more common.
 Some 5.8 million people were affected in 2013.
 Rates of gout approximately doubled between 1990 and 2010.
-This rise is believed to be due to increasing life expectancy, changes in diet and an increase in diseases associated with gout, such as metabolic syndrome and high blood pressure.
+This rise is believed to be due to increasing life expectancy, changes in diet, and an increase in diseases associated with gout, such as metabolic syndrome and high blood pressure.
 Factors that influence rates of gout include age, race, and the season of the year.
-In men over 30 and women over 50, rates are 2%.
+In men over 30 and women over 50, the rates are 2%.

 In the United States, gout is twice as likely in males of African descent than those of European descent.
-Rates are high among Pacific Islanders and the Māori, but the disease is rare in aboriginal Australians, despite a higher mean uric acid serum concentration in the latter group.
+Rates are high among Polynesians, but the disease is rare in aboriginal Australians, despite a higher mean uric acid serum concentration in the latter group.
 It has become common in China, Polynesia, and urban Sub-Saharan Africa.
 Some studies found that attacks of gout occur more frequently in the spring.
 This has been attributed to seasonal changes in diet, alcohol consumption, physical activity, and temperature.

+Taiwan, Hong Kong, and Singapore have a relatively higher prevalence of gout.
+A study based on the National Health Insurance Research Database (NHIRD) estimated that 4.92% of Taiwanese residents had gout in 2004.
+A survey held by the Hong Kong government found that 5.1% of Hong Kong residents between 45–59 years and 6.1% of those older than 60 years have gout.
+A study held in Singapore found that 2,117 out of 52,322 people between 45–74 years have gout, roughly equal to 4.1%.